Vitamin Deficiencies and Sciatica

 5. Vitamin D

-Vitamin D is crucial for bone health as it helps regulate calcium absorption, which is vital for maintaining a strong skeletal structure.
+Vitamin D has long been recognized as a key nutrient for bone health as it helps regulate calcium absorption, which is vital for maintaining a strong skeletal structure.

 A vitamin D deficiency can lead to bone weakness, increasing the risk of spinal degeneration, which can exacerbate nerve compression and inflammation linked to sciatica.